Why Should I Use a Dashboard in Project Management Software?

-When your dashboards are within your project management software, they should be constantly pulling real-time data from your project.
-You’ll want to confirm that the dashboards automatically pull data, without requiring users to do a “refresh” or “reload.”
+When your dashboards are within your project management software, they should continually pull real-time data from your project.
+You’ll want to confirm that the dashboards automatically pull data without requiring users to do a “refresh” or “reload.”
 You should also ensure the data is all being pulled from a single source of truth.

 Benefits of a project management dashboard

 There are two main benefits of using project management dashboards: